Worship This Sunday...

 • 7:30PM: Devotions (Zoom or see Bev Brown)

-See the bulletin, below, for the readings text,
+See the bulletin, below, for the full text of the Bible readings,

 2-LAST WEEK